AVDambeck/yabec/core/rules/life.md

 ## Health Points
 Health points (HP) represent the ability to withstand injury and exaustion.
 ### Health Die (HD)
 Health dice are used to determine HP.
 Each class has a diferent HD.
 Monsters have a d8 HD.

-### Rolliing Health
-When leveling up, roll a number of HD equal to your level.
-Add the bonus from *constitution* times your level.
-If the new total is greater than your current HP, it becomes your new HP.
+At 1st level, a character's HP is equal to the highest value on their HD.

 ## Damage
 Damage represents injury, exaustion, and wear.
 ### Slain
-When a creature takes damage equal to or greater tan its HP, it is *slain*,

-*Slain* minions and monsters instantly die. *Slain* PCs are *near death*; if not healed within one *turn*, they will die.
+When a creature takes damage equal to or greater tan its HP, it is *slain*, *Slain* minions and monsters instantly die. *Slain* PCs are *near death*; if not healed within one *turn*, they will die.
 #### Destruction
 if *slain* by fire, explosion, or magic, PCs instantly die and items are destroyed.